thecodeteam/mosaicme/README.md

 Queuing Service				| Service to host the queues required by the system.
 Caching Service             | Data caching service to speed the application.
 Configuration Service       | Service to maintain configuration, synchronization and naming registry.
+Log Routing Service		    | Service to route all services logs to the Object Store.
 Twitter retrieval service   | Service that retrieves pictures and their meta data from the selected twitter accounts and adds them Object store.

 ### Component 1